Hampshire, West and South West of England

 South of England, Berkshire, Dorset, Hampshire, Isle of Wight, Middlesex, Oxfordshire, Surrey, West Sussex, Wiltshire, Southampton

-Functional rehabilitation, Seating and Postural management, Housing and Equipment, Moving and Handling
+Seating and Postural management, Moving and Handling, Housing and Equipment, Functional rehabilitation

 Train the trainer